What is philosophy?

 - Do you believe in absolute good and evil?
 Are good and evil counterpoints that are constantly striving to balance each other out?
 Do good and evil both have to exist or can one eliminate the other permanently?

 - Are your morals and ethics circumstantial or static?
 For example, if you believe it’s wrong to kill another person, is it always wrong or are there exceptions?
-Is it unethical to kill a mass murderer?
-What other moral beliefs do you hold and what are some exceptions that would cause you to put those morals aside?
+What other moral beliefs do you hold, and what are some exceptions that would cause you to put those morals aside?

 - Dystopia is an imagined world in which humanity is living in the worst possible (or most unfavorable) conditions.
 One person’s dystopia is another person’s utopia: what would the world look like in your version of dystopia?

 - Utopia is the opposite of dystopia.
 It is an imagined world in which humanity is living in the most ideal and favorable conditions.
 What does your utopia look like?